tracking-exposed/eu19/candidates-text-first-draft.md

 fbTREX is facilitating research into the impact of the Facebook algorithm on the 2019 EU elections.
-In recent years, it has become clear that the lack of transparency of the FB platform presents acute problems with regard to elections, as issues of data exploitation, media manipulation, and algorithmic censorship continually surface.
+In recent years, it has become clear that the lack of transparency of the Facebook platform presents acute problems with regard to elections, as issues of data exploitation, media manipulation, and algorithmic censorship continually surface.

 While political campaigns tend to view digital platforms as a means to communicate directly with constituents, Facebook exercises its immense and tightly-held control over the flow of information precisely by intermediating between political groups and citizens, deciding for all of us which stories are or are not seen by users.